johann8/mkdocs/data/mkdocs/docs/tutorials/linux/monit.md

             if space usage > 80% for 5 times within 15 cycles then alert
             if inode usage > 80% for 5 times within 15 cycles then alert
          check filesystem boot_fs with path /boot
+            if space usage > 80% for 5 times within 15 cycles then alert
+            if inode usage > 80% for 5 times within 15 cycles then alert
+         check filesystem var_fs with path /var
             if space usage > 90% for 5 times within 15 cycles then alert
             if inode usage > 90% for 5 times within 15 cycles then alert
+         check filesystem opt_fs with path /opt
+            if space usage > 90% for 5 times within 15 cycles then alert
+            if inode usage > 90% for 5 times within 15 cycles then alert
+         check filesystem pbsNFS_fs with path /mnt/pbsNFS
+            if space usage > 90% for 5 times within 15 cycles then alert
+            if inode usage > 90% for 5 times within 15 cycles then alert
           include /etc/monit.d/*
         ```

 ##### Monit -  Beispiele

+??? tip "`Monit` - einige Beispiele"

     === "Monitor Docker"